Is the Harvest Century a rain or shine event?

 No, the early packet pickup is a courtesy to our riders and will help keep the check-in lines short on the morning of the event.
-By getting your bib number early, you can focus your energy on the ride.
+You can certainly take care of everything the morning-0f if you wish.

 Do I need to check in the morning of the event if I already have my bib?

-No, but you are not allowed to start the ride before the course is open.
+No, but you are not allowed to start the ride before the routes are open.